-SHOWBITS: Een stralende Belle Perez, Eva Longoria toont pasgeboren zoontje voor 't eerst
+SHOWBITS.
+Een stralende Belle Perez, Eva Longoria toont pasgeboren zoontje voor 't eerst

 Jelle Cleymans liep een ware Duivelfan tegen het lijf in Indonesië.